 Preparation and planting cuttings in the nursery bed: In the experiment, well-matured dormant shoots of 25-30 cm in length and 0.5–1.0 cm in thickness with at least three healthy, bold buds were selected during mid-January.
 The cuttings were prepared under shade.
 After dipping in a 4000 ppm IBA solution, the cuttings were planted in a 1 x 1 m size nursery bed containing sand, forest soil, and FYM in a 1:1:1 ratio under shade net (50%) conditions with proper ventilation and irrigation arrangement.
 To prepare a 4000 ppm IBA solution, 4 gm of Indole-3-butyric acid was weighed on an electronic balance and then dissolved in a small quantity of ethyl alcohol, followed by water to make a final volume of one litre.
 The cuttings were planted at an adequate spacing of 10 cm within each row and 10 cm between the rows.

 Shoot characteristics: Shoot length was measured with a measuring scale from the tagged cuttings.
 The measurement was taken from the point of emergence on the cutting to the uppermost tip of the shoot and was expressed in centimetres (cm).
-Shoot diameter was measured with the help of a Digital Vernier Calliper from the base of the main shoot where it had originated from the cutting.
+Shoot diameter was measured with the help of a Digital Vernier Calliper from the base of the main shoot, where it had originated from the cutting.
 It was expressed in millimetres (mm).
 The fresh and dry weight of the shoot was recorded by cutting the entire shoot into small pieces and then immediately weighing it on an electronic balance.
 The pieces of the entire shoot were dried in an oven at a temperature of 65 0C for about 48 hours until the constant weight of the sample was obtained and expressed in grams (g).
 The shoot root ratio was calculated on a dry weight basis at the end of the growing season.
 The roots were cut from the shoots with the help of secateurs, and the leaves were removed.
 Both shoot and root portions were cut into small pieces and dried in an oven at 65°C until they attained constant weights.
 The data on field survival of the rooted cuttings were recorded for 60 days after transferring the rooted cuttings from the shade house to open field conditions and expressed as a percentage.
 The data obtained from these were observations appropriately computed, tabulated, and analysed by applying Randomized Block Design (RBD) as given by (Panse & Sukhatme, 2000).
 The level of significance was tested for different variables at a 5 per cent level of significance (Gomez & Gomez, 1984).

 RESULTS AND DISCUSSIONS